-In the construction of reactive systems, like communication protocols or control systems, a central aim is to put the development of hardware and software on a mathematical basis which is both firm and practical.
-A characteristic feature of such systems is their perpetual interaction with the environment as well as their non-terminating behaviour.
-The theory of infinite duration games offers many appealing results under this prospect~\cite{Gradel02}.
-For instance, consider the following communication network problem.
-Suppose we have data stored on each node of a network and we want to continuously update all nodes with consistent data: often one requirement is to share key information between all nodes of a network, this can be done by having a data packet of current information continuously going through all nodes.
-Unfortunately not all routing choices are always under our control, some of them may be controlled by the network environment, which could play against us.
-This is essentially an infinite 2-player pebble game played on an \emph{arena}, \ie a finite directed simple graph in which the vertices are divided into two classes, \ie $V_{\square}$ and $V_{\ocircle}$, where Player~$\square$ wants to visit all vertices infinitely often by moving the pebble on them, while Player~$\ocircle$ works against.
-This is called \emph{Update Game (UG)}~in~\cite{DK99,Din00,Bod01}.
+For a concrete instance consider the following communication network problem.
+Often one requirement is to share key information between all nodes of a network, \eg for monitoring purposes, suppose we have data stored on each node of a computer network and we want to continuously update all nodes with some consistent information.
+Imagine a data packet of current information continuously going through all nodes.
+Unfortunately not all routing choices are always under our control, some of them may be controlled by the network environment which could play against our benefits.
+Essentially this describes an infinite duration two-player game played on an alternating graph where Player~$\square$ wants to visit all vertices infinitely often, by keep moving the pebble everywhere around and forever, while Player~$\ocircle$ works against by trying to rule out at least one vertex from a certain time moment onwards.
+This model is named \emph{Update Game (UG)}~in~\cite{DK99,Din00,Bod01}.